tejuvidiyala/spark-week6-assignment/README.md

 Performance Insights

 Throughout the project, several performance concepts were explored.
 Lazy Evaluation minimizes unnecessary computation by delaying execution until an action is performed.
 Narrow transformations execute quickly because they avoid data movement, whereas wide transformations introduce shuffle, making them comparatively slower.
 Saving the processed dataset in Parquet format improves future read performance, while Predicate Pushdown and Column Pruning further reduce unnecessary disk I/O. These techniques collectively demonstrate how Spark efficiently handles large-scale data processing.
+Technologies Used
+Python 3 – Used to write the entire project.
+Apache Spark (PySpark) – Used for distributed data processing.
+Google Colab – Development environment for running PySpark.
+CSV – Input file format for raw data.
+Parquet – Optimized output file format.
+PySpark DataFrame API – Used for transformations and actions.
+GitHub – Version control and project hosting.

+Key Insights
+Spark executes transformations only when an action is called.
+Lazy Evaluation improves execution efficiency.
+Narrow transformations execute faster because they avoid shuffle.
+Wide transformations require shuffle, making them more expensive.
+Parquet files provide better performance than CSV files.
+Predicate Pushdown reduces unnecessary data reading.
+Column Pruning reads only the required columns.
+Catalyst Optimizer automatically improves query execution.
+ETL pipelines make data processing organized and reusable.
+Spark is well suited for processing large-scale datasets.
+ Limitations
+Developed using a small sample dataset.
+Executed only in local mode (local[*]).
+Does not use a real distributed Spark cluster.
+Randomly generated data may not represent all real-world scenarios.
+No database integration was included.
+Does not cover Spark Streaming.
+Does not include Machine Learning or MLlib.
+Performance comparison is limited due to small dataset size.
+🎓 Learning Outcomes
+Understood Apache Spark Architecture.
+Learned the roles of Driver and Executors.
+Built a complete ETL pipeline.
+Worked with Spark DataFrames.
+Learned schema handling techniques.
+Performed data cleaning and transformation.
+Used DataFrame actions and transformations.
+Understood Lazy Evaluation and DAG execution.
+Learned the difference between Narrow and Wide transformations.
+Understood Shuffle operations.
+Explored Catalyst Optimizer.
+Learned Predicate Pushdown.
+Learned Column Pruning.
+Compared CSV and Parquet performance.
+Saved processed data in multiple formats.
 Conclusion

 This project successfully demonstrates the complete lifecycle of an ETL pipeline using Apache Spark and PySpark.
 Starting from generating raw data, the project performs data cleaning, transformation, filtering, aggregation, and finally stores the processed data in optimized formats.
 Along with practical implementation, it also provides a clear understanding of Spark architecture, lazy evaluation, DAG execution, shuffle operations, Catalyst Optimizer, and storage optimizations.
 Overall, the project provides hands-on experience with real-world big data processing concepts and showcases how Apache Spark can efficiently process large datasets while maintaining scalability and performance.